markv58/PiCamMonitor/README.md

 #### Update info

 v2.3.4 Fixed a script error that only effected a stand-alone RPi install.
 New sound files to compensate for a delay over HDMI.
+       It may be nesseccarry to restart Polyglot due to the script errors.

 v2.3.3 Got in a hurry and had a typo.

 v2.3.2 Fixed file name for generic master.